Shree2706/Real-Estate-Price-Predictor-using-Machine-Learning/README.md

 After that outlier detection and removal is done, and then finally clean the data.

 After cleaning the data apply and compare the accuracy scores of the alogrithms.

+And our ANN model is successfully created which can predict the price of the real estate properties of the regions of Bangalore, as per the dataset.